 "Nup," he said.
 "4D cinema, how do you even do that?"

-My mind shot back to Universal Studios in LA more than a decade ago, when myself and a friend waited 45 minutes in the blistering sun to experience the unfortunate 15 minute "ride" Shrek 4D.
+My mind shot back to Universal Studios in LA more than a decade ago, when myself and a friend waited 45 minutes in the blistering sun to experience the unfortunate 15 minute "ride" Shrek 4D

 “It's usually about fans and water,” I said.
 “That place doesn't look like it’s got a huge budget.
 I imagine there’s some guy at the back of the cinema spraying people with a garden hose."

 An hour later I’m at the pub again, talking to the same guy.
 My pants are wet.
 My spine has been jolted sixteen ways from Sunday.
 My clothes probably smell like a smoke machine.
 I've been blown on by high-powered fans.
 I've absorbed “lightning vision", which in industry parlance probably goes by the name “epilepsy legal threat.”
 And then there’s what I've seen

 of American filmmaker William Castle (1914-1977) for a veritable array of cinematic gimmicks – among them features that incorporated an inflatable glow in the dark skeleton, seats with vibrating motors and blue and red cellophane "ghost viewers."

-a Canadian distributor of swanky vibrating seats, which supplied a cinema in Hollywood new ass-rattling technology for the release of Fast and Furious.
+a Canadian distributor of swanky vibrating seats, which supplied a cinema in Hollywood new ass-rattling technology for the release of Fast and Furious

 been used since virtually the beginning of the medium, but most notably for features such as 1960’s Scent of Mystery

 equipped with 64 embedded motors, activated at precise moments for "emotional immersion.”
 I like to think that catastrophic test screenings of films such as Bonnie and Clyde